Is CBD safe to use?

-Most of these studies also found that CBD decrease sperm count and cause sperm abnormalities.
+Most of these studies also found that CBD decreases sperm count and causes sperm abnormalities.

-Keep in kind that these are all animal studies and the implications for humans is currently unclear.
+Keep in mind that these are all animal studies and the implications for humans are currently unclear.

 However, as a man, if you're trying to get your partner pregnant, the safest course of action would be to abstain from using CBD products.

 There's at least one study that found CBD has an anti-estrogenic effect.
 This study was done on a medium of human ovarian cells.
 The cells were exposed to CBD and it led to a decrease in estradiol production.